dvdzkwsk/react-redux-starter-kit/README.md

 Helper script to run tests and then, on success, compile your application.

 #### `npm run dev`
-Runs the webpack build system just like in `compile`
+Runs the webpack build system just like in `compile` but enables HMR and react hot-loader.
+The webpack dev server can be found at `localhost:3000`.

+#### `npm run dev:debug`'
+Same as `npm run dev` but enables `--debug` flag automatically.

 #### `npm run dev:quiet`
+Same as `npm run dev` but disables verbose debugging information.

 #### `npm run server:start`
+Kicks off the Koa server (defaults to `localhost:4000`).

 Webpack
 -------